Argentine Tegu Care Sheet

 Argentine tegus (Salvator spp.) are 3-5’ long, diurnal, terrestrial lizards native to the southern half of South America.
 They prefer humid, grassy or forested areas for habitat, and are rarely found in trees or water.

 Argentine tegus are robust, strong-looking lizards with a blunt triangular head, thick neck, thick, tapered tail, muscular limbs, and a long, forked pink tongue.
 Mature males feature prominent jowls, and are generally larger than females.
-Salvator merianae has a black and white pattern, while Salvator rufescens has a red and white pattern.
+Salvator merianae has a black and white pattern, Salvator rufescens has a red and white pattern, and Salvator duseni has a yellow and black pattern.

 Do Argentine tegus need UVB?

-For best results, house the UVB bulbs in a reflective fixture like the Arcadia ProT5.
+For best results, house the UVB bulbs in a fixture with a reflector.
 Position the lamp on the same side of the terrarium as the heat lamp.
-If the UVB is mounted over mesh, place the basking platform 13-15” below the lamp.
+If the UVB is mounted over mesh, it is recommended to place the basking platform 13-15” below the lamp.
 If the UVB is mounted inside the enclosure, place the basking platform 17-18” below the lamp.

 They are also likely to benefit from plant grow lights as part of their environment as well.
-Add a ~6500K LED or T5 HO fluorescent grow lamp to provide extra illumination, as well as help any live plants in the enclosure to thrive.
+You can add a ~6500K LED or T5 HO fluorescent grow lamp to provide extra illumination, as well as help any live plants in the enclosure to thrive.

 Best temperature for Argentine tegus

-Argentine tegus should have a basking surface temperature of 125-135°F, as measured by an infrared thermometer.
+Argentine tegus do best with a basking surface temperature of 125-135°F, as measured by an infrared temperature gun.
 The cool side should be between 75-85°F, as measured by a digital probe thermometer.

 Best humidity levels for Argentine tegus

-Argentine tegus prefer a high-humidity environment, so the humidity inside their enclosure should be fairly high: 70-80%.
-Humidity should be measured via digital probe hygrometer, with the probe placed in the middle of the terrarium.
+Argentine tegus prefer a high-humidity environment, so the humidity inside their enclosure is best when its fairly high: about 70-80%.
+Humidity can be measured via digital probe hygrometer, with the probe placed in the middle of the terrarium.

-Increase humidity by misting the enclosure 1-2x/day with a large pressure sprayer or automatic misting system.
-Mist first thing in the morning and then again at night if needed.
-If you need more help maintaining humidity, install a cool mist humidifier connected to a humidistat.
-Pouring water directly into the substrate can be very helpful.
+You can increase humidity by misting the enclosure 1-2x/day with a large pressure sprayer or automatic misting system.
+We recommend misting first thing in the morning and then again at night if needed.
+If you need more help maintaining humidity, you can install a cool mist humidifier connected to a humidistat.
+Pouring water directly into the substrate can be very helpful as well.

 Best substrate for Argentine tegus